qlixed/python-memwiper/README.rst

 ===============

 All your sensitive information belongs to the memory!

-Well that obvious, I know but is a weird issue to handle in most of the languages that uses garbage collection for memory management and inmutable strings, let me show a quick ipython example::
+Well that obvious, I know, but is a weird issue to handle in most of the languages that uses garbage collection for memory management and inmutable strings, let me show a quick ipython example::